aditirawat1111/BackendProject/README.md

 - [ ] Integration with a real payment gateway (Stripe/Razorpay/etc.) instead of mocked success.
 - [ ] Logout / token revocation and refresh token flow.
 - [ ] API documentation with Swagger/OpenAPI.
-- [ ] Pagination, filtering, and sorting for product and order listing.
 - [ ] Soft delete and audit improvements.
 - [ ] Additional logging, metrics, and monitoring.
 - [ ] Comprehensive unit and integration test coverage.